Robert-Walker0/Triangle-Calculator/README.md

 ## Contributing

-Contributers are always welcome here!
+Contributors are always welcome here!
 Please feel free to submit a pull request or open an issue on this project.

 Please open an issue before submitting a pull request.